This post covers How To Create Compute (i.e. Linux, Windows Machine or with any other O.S. ) on Oracle Cloud (OCI)

 Well that was on How to create & Connect Windows/Linux O.S. on Oracle Cloud (OCI)

-We cover Compute in the detailed version in our 8 weeks Program for [1Z0-932] Oracle Cloud Infrastructure Architect Training, in which cover beginner to advanced topics to clear the Certification Exam
+We cover Compute in the detailed version in our 8 weeks Program for Oracle Cloud Infrastructure Architect Associate Training, which cover beginner to advanced topics.

 Now as I always say, you learn when you perform